-St. Nicholas Abbey is one of the majestic great houses of Barbados it has been well preserve for the past 350 years.
-This 17th century house is perhaps the last such house anywhere in the world.
+St. Nicholas Abbey is one of the great majestic houses of Barbados it has been well preserving for the past 350 years.
+This 17th-century house is perhaps the last such house anywhere in the world.

 Learn more about St. Nicholas Abbey

 Morgan Lewis Mill was originally built in the 18th century to grind the sugar cane during harvest time.
 It was one of the many mills dotting the landscape of Barbados during that early era when sugar was king.